Flamenco: Casticismo

-Los cafés cantantes
+The cantante cafés

 In 1881 Silverio Franconetti opened the first flamenco singer café in Seville.
 In Silverio's café the cantaores were in a very competitive environment, which allowed the emergence of the professional cantaor and served as a crucible where flamenco art was configured.
-In them Gitanos and non-Gitanos learned the cantes, while reinterpreting the Andalusian folk songs in their own style, expanding the repertoire.
+Locals learned the cantes, while reinterpreting the Andalusian folk songs in their own style, expanding the repertoire.
 Likewise, the taste of the public contributed to configure the flamenco genre, unifying its technique and its theme.

-The antiflamenquismo of "La generación del 98"
+Antiflamencoism in the "Generation of '98"

-Flamenco, defined by the Royal Spanish Academy as a "fondness for flamenco art and customs", is a conceptual catch-all where flamenco singing and a fondness for bullfighting, among other traditional Spanish elements, fit.
-These customs were strongly attacked by the generation of 98, all of its members being "anti-flamenco", with the exception of the Machado brothers, since Manuel and Antonio, being Sevillians and sons of the folklorist Demófilo, had a more complex vision of the matter.
+Flamenquismo, defined by the Royal Spanish Academy as a "fondness for flamenco art and customs", is a conceptual catch-all where flamenco singing and a fondness for bullfighting, among other traditional Spanish elements, fit.
+These customs were strongly attacked by the generation of 98, all of its members being "anti-flamenco", with the exception of the Machado brothers, Manuel and Antonio.
+Being Sevillians and sons of the folklorist Demófilo Machado, the brothers had a more complex view of the matter.
 The greatest standard bearer of anti-flamenquism was the Madrid writer Eugenio Noel, who, in his youth, had been a militant casticista.
 Noel attributed to flamenco and bullfighting the origin of the ills of Spain which he saw as manifestations of the country's Oriental character which hindered economic and social development.
 These considerations caused an insurmountable rift to be established for decades between flamenco and most "intellectuals" of the time.